 Command Validation

-The Canvas SDK allows you to validate commands and return structured error messages that will be displayed to users in the Canvas UI.
+The CommandValidationErrorEffect returns structured error messages that are displayed to users in the Canvas UI.
+It serves two purposes:

 The CommandValidationErrorEffect class accepts an optional list of ValidationError objects during initialization: